 Not enough steam, inconsistent heat, burned hands.
 And repeat.
 Every bread baker knows this struggle.
 Frustrated by the seeming impossibility of achieving the perfect loaf, and unsuccessful in finding the equipment he needed to do so at home—an ever-optimistic Jim decided to create exactly what he wanted and what the baking community needed: a cast iron bread pan specifically designed to produce bakery quality bread, baked in a home oven.

-By October 2018, the updated plan was ready and shipped to a 3D printer for prototyping.
 The new model was just plain sexy as hell!
 The tooling and the molds created to shape liquid cast iron, was completed in December 2018, followed by the first four samples of the improved pan the following January.

 Challenger Breadware officially launched on August 1, 2019.
 By October the pan had been purchased and shipped to over 45 different countries.